larry-k88/PY110/study_guides/study_guide.md

 ## frozenset methods: union, intersection, difference, issubset, issuperset, isdisjoint

 + A frozenset is an immutable set so any non-mutating methods or operators that are available for sets will work with frozensets.
++ It can only contain hashable objects (unlike tuples which can contain unhashable objects like lists) - this means they will **always** be hashable

 + Mutating methods that **cannot** be used are:
     + `add`, `remove`, `discard`, `pop` and `clear`